fenago/python-networking-sysadmins/scripting/lab_guides/Lab_8.md

 Value of num 3 is:  5.25
 ```

-In the preceding example, we used `input()` function for three
-different values.
-Firstly for string, second for integer value, and
-third for `float` value.
-To use `input()` for
-integer and float, we have to use `int()` and
-`float()` type conversion functions to convert the received
-string into integer and float respectively.

-Now, the `print()` function is used to output the data.
-We
-have to put in a comma-separated list of arguments.
-In
-`input_example.py`, to get the output, we used
-the `print()` function.
-Using the `print()`
-function, you can simply write the data on to your screen by enclosing
-them in the  `" "` or `' '`.
-To access just the
-value, just write the variable name in the `print()` function.
-If you want to write some text as well as accessing a value in the same
-`print()` function, then separate these two by putting a comma
-between them.

 We will look at a simple example for the `print()` function.
 Create a `print_example.py` script and write the following